-During the supplier survey, suppliers were contacted via the Assent Compliance Manager, a SaaS platform that enables its users to complete and track supplier communications as well as allow suppliers to upload completed EICC-GeSI forms directly to the platform for red flag assessment and management.
+During the supplier survey, suppliers were contacted via the ACM, a SaaS platform that enables its users to complete and track supplier communications as well as allow suppliers to upload completed CMRTs directly to the platform for assessment and management.

-Non-responsive suppliers were contacted a minimum of three times by the Assent Compliance Manager and then were also managed by the Assent Compliance Supply Chain team in one on one communications.
+Non-responsive suppliers were contacted a minimum of three times by ACM and then were also managed by the Assent Compliance Supply Chain team in one on one communications.
 This included two to three follow ups from the supply chain team.
-In year 2 of the Conflict Minerals program, suppliers will be contacted via email and phone by Harvard Bioscience procurement team members as an escalation to encourage their response via EICC-GeSI forms to Assent.
+In addition, suppliers were contacted via email and phone by Harvard Bioscience procurement team members as an escalation to encourage their response via CMRTs to Assent.

-Assent's communications with suppliers included training and education on the completion of the EICC-GeSI form to alleviate any remaining confusion with suppliers.
+Assent's communications with suppliers included training and education on the completion of the CMRT to alleviate any remaining confusion with suppliers.
 All of these communications were monitored and tracked in Assent's system for future reporting and transparency.